Inflation vs. Disinflation: What Is the Difference?

 Disinflation changes the regime narrative without removing inflation from the picture.
 The rate of increase slows, breadth may narrow, and the economy may move from acceleration toward moderation.
 But that shift does not automatically mean conditions are benign.
 Disinflation can emerge alongside normalization, yet it can also appear when demand weakens, margins compress, and growth loses momentum.

-For that reason, disinflation is best understood as a transition in the behavior of inflation rather than a clean endpoint.
+Disinflation is therefore better understood as a transition in the behavior of inflation rather than a clean endpoint.
 The burden of rising prices may become lighter, but residual pressure can remain embedded in price levels, contracts, and slower-moving sectors of the economy.

 FAQ